PohlDaniel/Dawn/README.md

 # Dawn

 This repository contains a new setup of https://github.com/iamCode/Dawn.
-I added the needed SDL, Freetype, LUA, Tolua++ and zLib dependencies and also wrote a small description on how to build it on windows.
+I added the needed SDL, Freetype, LUA, Toluapp(Tolua++) and zLib dependencies and also wrote a small description on how to build it on windows.
 By my own I used Visual Studio 2015.

 It should be clear that the Copyright of Dawn and of all dependencies not in my hand.